devoteam-cybertrust/droidstatx/README.md

   * Determine if the application is debuggable
 * Webiews Security Related Evidences Checks
   * Usage of AddJavascriptInterface (Based on the minimum SDK version, the evidence will indicate RCE possibility or not)
-  * Javascript enabled
+  * Usage of Javascript Enabled
-  * fileAccess enabled
+  * Usage of fileAccess Enabled
-  * AllowUniversalAccessFromFileURLs enabled
+  * Usage of UniversalAccessFromFileURLs Enabled
 * TLS Security Related Evidences Checks
   * Vulnerable TrustManagers
   * Vulnerable HostnameVerifiers
   * Webviews Vulnerable onReceivedSslError Method
   * Direct usage of Socket without HostnameVerifier
   * Determine the usage of NetworkSecurityConfig file
+    * Check Clear Text Allow
+    * Check if Pinning is Enabled
+    * Check Pinning Expiration Date
+    * Check if User CA's are trusted
   * Determine the usage of Certificate Pinning (Custom and okHTTP)
 * Cryptography Security Related Evidences Checks
   * Usage of AES with ECB